anxpara/getActualClientRect/README.md

     - Firefox v124 / Gecko -- will-change: filter
     - Safari v17.4 / Webkit -- will-change: filter | opacity
     - (Properties not yet supported by particular browsers omitted from their respective lists)

-# Contribute

-All contributions are greatly appreciated!

-- If you find a bug, please [file an issue](https://github.com/anxpara/getActualClientRect/issues)
-- Feedback and help requests can be posted to the [Projectrix Discord](https://discord.gg/YxVAUFqW4e)

 <3 anxpara